github/backup-utils/docs/usage.md

 After the initial backup, use the following commands:

- - The `ghe-backup` command creates incremental snapshots of repository data, along with full snapshots of all other pertinent data stores.
+ - The `ghe-backup` command creates incremental snapshots of repository data, long with full snapshots of all other pertinent data stores.
  - The `ghe-restore` command restores snapshots to the same or separate GitHub Enterprise appliance.
 You must add the backup host's SSH key to the target GitHub Enterprise Server appliance before using this command.

 These commands are run on the host you [installed][1] Backup Utilities on.